Hank Stram

 Henry Louis Stram (/ˈstræm/; January 3, 1923 – July 4, 2005) was an American football coach.
 He is best known for his 15-year tenure with the Dallas Texans / Kansas City Chiefs of the American Football League (AFL) and National Football League (NFL).

 Stram won three AFL championships, more than any other coach in the league's history.
 He then won Super Bowl IV with the Chiefs.
 He also coached the most victories (87), had the most post-season games (7) and the best post-season record in the AFL (5–2).
 Stram is largely responsible for the introduction of Gatorade to the NFL due to his close association with Ray Graves, coach at the University of Florida during Gatorade's development and infancy.
-Stram never had an offensive coordinator, defensive coordinator, or special teams coach during his career with the Texans and Chiefs.
+Stram never had an offensive coordinator, defensive coordinator, or special teams coach during his career with the Chiefs.

-Biography

 Early life

-Stram was born in Chicago on January 3, 1923.
-His Polish-born father, Henry Wilczek, wrestled professionally under the name Stram and the family name was changed accordingly.
+Stram was born in Chicago as Henry Louis Wilczek on January 3, 1923.
+His Polish-born father, Henry Wilczek, a tailor, had wrestled professionally under the name Stramm, the German word for "sturdy," and the family's surname was eventually changed to Stram.
 He later grew up in Gary, Indiana, and graduated from Lew Wallace High School class of 1941.
 (The football stadium press box was renamed in his honor.)
 He earned seven letters playing football and baseball and joined the Sigma Chi fraternity at Purdue in the 1940s, playing in 1942 and again in 1946 and 1947.
 Stram served in the United States Army Air Forces during World War II, interrupting his university career.